 Squamish is a short and scenic 45-minute to 1-hour drive from Vancouver along the Sea to Sky Highway (Highway 99).
 Here’s how you can get there:

-- By Bus: Several shuttle services run between Vancouver and Squamish, including the Squamish Connector, which offers affordable daily round trips.
+• By Bus: Several shuttle services run between Vancouver and Squamish, including the Squamish Connector, which offers affordable daily round-trip tickets.

 Best Time to Visit